St Luke's Way Newsletter - 15.09.23

 Hello Parents, Caregivers and Students of St Luke's.

-Visit our webpage where you can find everything you need to know about the Turtle Café, including this term's downloadable Turtle Café and ELC menus, and our FlexiSchools ordering system.
+Visit our webpage where you can find everything you need to know about the Turtle Café, including this term's downloadable Turtle Café and ELC menus, and our Flexischools ordering system.
 It's all located by clicking right here.

 Yours in Nutrition,

-Kylie Johnson
+Mrs Kylie Johnson

 Turtle Café Convenor